 After writing the first article I was left with couple bits that I wanted to mention but they didn’t quite fit.
-So I have decided to write up a short follow up where I will outline what I think would be the ideal process and some other notes on questions commonly asked.
+So I have decided to write up a follow up where I would like to outline what I think would be the ideal process and some other notes on questions commonly asked.

 The technical questions

 At this point I would like to have a short detour to the questions of the interview itself.
 Below is an ideal short question for phone interview:

 It leaves next to no space for misinterpretation and forces the candidate to answer fairly directly.
 Also it allows easy follow up questions about masks and classes VLSM and so on.

 The example of not-so-good question for phone interview: